How to Reduce Sampling Bias in Research

 3. Experimental Research: Experiments seek to establish cause and effect, so researchers may seek to answer questions, such as: Does message A or B make people more likely to reuse their linens in hotel rooms, are people more likely to vote in elections if their friends vote, and does shaking hands before a negotiation promote deal-making?

 Returning to our conversation about sampling bias, the strength of random sampling methods is that they eliminate most sources of bias.
-When researchers use random sampling, they can reasonably apply their results to the population being studied, regardless of whether the research aims to describe the frequency of behavior, investigate the association between variables, or test experimental effects.
+When researchers use random sampling, they achieve a representative sample, which mirrors the target population's characteristics.
+This allows the researchers to reasonably apply their results to the target population, regardless of whether the research aims to describe the frequency of behavior, investigate the association between variables, or test experimental effects.

 When researchers use non-random samples, they have to think more carefully about potential sources of bias.
 For example, one form of non-random sampling is known as convenience sampling.
-When researchers use convenience sampling, they gather data from whomever is readily available and by allowing participants to enter the study on a first-come, first-served basis, with no effort to control sample composition (see Baker et al., 2013).
-Because this approach leaves a study open to a number of sampling biases, it is common for researchers running studies online to try to control or eliminate sources of sampling bias.
+When researchers use convenience sampling, they gather data from whomever is readily available.
+Because this approach leaves a study open to many sampling errors, it is common for researchers running studies online to try to control or eliminate these issues.

-How Can Sampling Bias Affect an Online Survey?
+How Can Sampling Errors Affect an Online Survey?

-People typically find it easiest to think about sampling bias within the realm of random samples when the researcher’s goal is to apply the findings from a sample of the population.
-However, most research conducted by academics, market researchers and businesses isn’t conducted with random samples.
-Instead, researchers in these domains often run studies with controlled online samples that are purposefully gathered to correct for known sources of bias.
-How might sampling bias affect online studies?
+People typically find it easiest to think about sampling bias within the realm of random samples, when the researcher's goal is to apply the findings from a sample to an entire population.
+However, most research isn't conducted with random samples.
+Instead, researchers in academia, business, and market research often run studies that purposefully select participants to control for known sources of bias.
+They do this because of the ways that sampling error can affect online studies

-Simply put, sampling bias within non-random samples can distort research findings.
-When the demographic variables or other characteristics of the people in a sample are systematically related to the topic being investigated, researchers will obtain findings that are either stronger or weaker than exists within other groups.
+Simply put, sampling error with non-random samples can distort research findings.
+When the demographic variables or other characteristics of the people in a sample are systematically related to the topic being investigated, researchers will obtain findings that are either stronger or weaker than exists within the target population.

 For example, consider a researcher on the East Coast who launches an online study early in the morning.
 Because most online studies fill up in a matter of hours, people who live on the West Coast are unlikely to take part in the study due to the time difference (Casey et al., 2017).

-Fortunately for researchers who conduct studies online, many causes of sampling bias are well known.
+Fortunately for researchers who conduct studies online, many causes of sampling error are well known.
 They include:

 Participant Demographics